svt/mingla/README.md

 ![](docs/screenshot-mingle.png)

 > "Here are a few nice colleagues /../ select the group that you have been
 > matched to.
-You are of course free to join any group if you were not included.
+You are of course free to join any group if you were not selected.
 You have about 10 minutes to chat /.../"

 We pick a few silly names for the groups matching real places at the office.
 We also suggest a few topics to kickstart the conversation.